leifbr/partnerlabs/docs/class4/module1/lab3.rst

 *Q1.
 Was the existing ftp connection in the connection table affected?
 Why?*

-Quit ftp and clear virtual server statistics by going to **Local Traffic
+Send a quit command to the ftp connection.
+Clear virtual server statistics by going to **Local Traffic
-> Virtual Servers > Statistic**, select the virtual server and hit **Reset**.
+> Virtual Servers > Statistics > Virtual Server**, select the checkbox next to the virtual server **ftp_vs** and hit **Reset**.

 Attempt to establish an ftp connection to 10.1.10.100.